Vytas81/M25-ddms-J16/README.md

 # M25-ddms-J16
-spatial data visualization with Python
+Spatial data visualization with Python:

 You will need to install git and conda on your computer for being able to start.